 Billy and Shereice Godby, and their three sons, B.J., Tyler, and Timmy, are the founders of the foundation, after being on their own journey.
 Billy was diagnosed with stage 4 prostate cancer in May of 2007.
 He has been a patient at Cancer Treatment Centers of America since he was originally diagnosed.
 He began his treatment at the Tulsa facility and due to insurance mandates, moved to the Zion/Chicago facility and has been a patient there since November 2008.

-Why did they start Courageous Care Project?
+Why did they start Courageous Care Family Foundation?

 The Godby family beilieves God has a plan for their lives.
 Their family has been touched multiple times by cancer.
 Billy's younger brother Tim, was challenged by Burkett's Lymphoma at the age of twenty.
 Tim battled for nine months before he lost that battle a few weeks before his twenty-first birthday.